 Deciding on a graduate program is a tough decision.
 Going back to school is a huge commitment and you want to ensure that you choose the right program for you—one that aligns with both your career goals and your personal goals.

-There are a lot of benefits to doing a graduate degree.
+There are several benefits to doing a graduate degree.
 Graduate school exposes you to different types of knowledge, specialized training and education and inter-disciplinary thinking.
-It also exposes you to a variety of people who share a common vision but think in different perspectives.
-In the Master of Digital Media program, for example, you may have a problem as a programmer that a designer can help you with that you would only realize in a graduate school setting.
+It also exposes you to a variety of people who share a common vision but approach tasks from different perspectives.
+For example, in the Master of Digital Media program, you may have a problem as a programmer that a designer can help you solve - but you would only have the chance to collaborate in a graduate school setting.

 1. Ask yourself what you want to do after grad school.

-The best way to start is to think about what kind of career you would like after you’ve completed your masters degree.
+The best way to start exploring program options is to think about the career you want after you’ve completed your master's degree.
 Where do you see yourself after grad school?
-From that, figure out what kinds of knowledge and skills you need to get that job.
-For example, does your dream job require hard skills (software skills, coding, design, etc.) or soft skills (communication, listening, management, etc.)?
+From there, figure out what kinds of knowledge and skills you need to get that job.
+Does your dream job require hard skills (software skills, coding, design, etc.) or soft skills (communication, listening, management, etc.) - or both?

-It’s also important to think about your interests.
-Do you want to do a research-based degree where you spend the majority of your time writing a thesis or do you want to do a professional degree, where you spend most of your time on real-world projects?
-With a researched-based degree, you will most likely be working on the academic side of things.
+Do you want to do a research-based degree where you spend the majority of your time writing a thesis or do you want to do a professional degree, where you spend most of your time working on real-world projects?
+With a research-based degree, you will likely be working on the academic side of things.
 With a professional degree, you’ll more likely be working in industry.

-Know what you want to be doing while you’re at grad school.
 For the Master of Digital Media program, we build a complementary cohort of students each year, who are invested in learning from one another and sharing their knowledge with their fellow students.
-Picture what type of role you’d like to have on a team.
+Picture what type of role you’d have on a team.
 Are you going to be the programmer, artist, designer or project manager?